KritikMahesh/PRODIGY_GA_03/README.md

 ---

 ## 🎯 Project Objective
-Build a **text generation model** using **Markov chains** to learn patterns from a given text corpus and generate new, coherent sentences.
+Build a **text generation model** using **Markov chains** to learn patterns from any given text corpus and generate new, coherent sentences.
 Enhance the project with **visualizations** such as word frequency charts and word clouds for better text analysis.

 ---

 ## 📦 What's Inside
-- Load sample text (e.g., *Alice’s Adventures in Wonderland* from Project Gutenberg)
+- Load sample text from any given URL or source
 - Option to upload and train on **your own `.txt` files**
 - Generate text using:
   - **Word-level Markov model**